 Northwestern University Law Review welcomes submissions of unsolicited manuscripts twice a year.
 Interested authors should submit their work during one of two periods: (1) January through early April; or (2) August through early October.
 We do not review submissions or expedite any reviews during the summer period (late April through July) or the winter period (mid-October through January).

 Northwestern University Law Review attempts to honor all requests for expedited review if a manuscript has received an offer from another journal.
-When requesting expedited review, please do so via ExpressO; the system will send an automated email to the Coordinating Articles Editor.
+When requesting expedited review, please do so via Scholastica; the system will send an automated email to the Coordinating Articles Editor.
 If the Law Review makes an offer on an expedited manuscript, the author will have a limited amount of time to respond to such an offer.

 How to Submit